 “There is a waterfall in every dream.
 Cool and crystal clear, it falls gently on the sleeper, cleansing the mind and soothing the soul.” - Virginia Alison

-If you are planning to travel to Iceland, you must have heard about their many beautiful calming waterfalls.
+If you are planning to travel to Iceland, you must have heard about the many beautiful calming waterfalls waiting there.
 People all over the world travel for miles and hike for hours to see these picturesque work of nature.

 However, how do you know which ones are the best?
 Where do you find these waterfalls?
 How can you access them?
 Well, no worries.
 We have answered many such questions that you might have in the following article.

 With over 10000 waterfalls, it is impossible to visit each and every one of them.
 Hence, we have compiled a detailed list of some of the best ones that you can surely not miss!

 Until 2011, Glymur was the highest waterfall in Iceland.
 However, this record was broken when the retreating Vatnajokull glacier revealed another waterfall, Morsarfoss.
 Still, with a magnificent height of 198m, Glymur is a popular tourist destination.
 It is located in a valley of Hvalfjordur known as Botnsdalur, just north of Reykjavik, and can be observed fully from the edge of the deep canyon.

 This waterfall can easily be considered as one of the most physically demanding to reach.
 Even after an hour and a half long drive from Reykjavik and more than an hour long hike, you need to cross the river for the best possible view.
 However, the log bridge is removed in winter and the river can only be crossed in the summer.